Design Leader: Jimenez Lai.

 Design Team: May Wong, Roojiar Sadeghilalabadi, Eric Hsu, Pauline Chen

 Project Team: Heidi Alexander, Steve Martinez, Brian Daugherty

 There is a ready willingness in the culture of Los Angeles to accept a house being comprised of a series of detached architectural envelopes.
-In many cases, we find separations of architectural programs away from the “house” itself, yielding in other singular and complete envelopes such as garage, shed, cabin, guest house, out house, greenhouse, and so forth.
-As long as this urbanism of scattered objects are inscribed inside of a single property line, they can still be considered an individual house.
+In many cases, we find separations of architectural programs away from the “house” itself, yielding in other singular and complete envelopes such as garage, shed, cabin, guest house, outhouse, greenhouse, and so forth.
+As long as this urbanism of scattered objects is inscribed inside of a single property line, they can still be considered an individual house.

 Perhaps the warm and dry climate year-round contributes to the possibility that the corridor and living room are exterior spaces.
 However, beyond just an architectural deconstruction, taking the house apart also influences lifestyle choices.
 Playing outdoors is an important aspect of domestic life in Southern California.
 Outdoor cooking can happen with or without a ritualistic celebration, and the casual reading under the sun on a recliner during normal weekends can happen over Christmas.
 This is a unique lifestyle that colder or wetter climates cannot enjoy for twelve months out of the year, and its effects on domestic architecture have become a normalized condition in Los Angeles.